BigRo26/text-classification-app/README.md

 # Text Classification App

-A React-based frontend application for authenticating and classifying text as either AI-generated or human-written.
+A React-based application for authenticating and classifying text as either AI-generated or human-written.

 ## Textual Analysis